And then this happened….

 - While most have good intentions, most people on Facebook and other areas of the internet (myself included) are not doctors, and since their symptoms of MS and their lifestyles are probably different than yours, so is the best course of treatment for them.

 - Doctors are just “practicing” medicine…they don’t know everything.
 Unfortunately, some of them are paid in some way to promote drug therapies.

 - It is so important that you have an unbiased friend.
 You need to have someone that you can share your fears with.
 If you don’t have a friend that fits that description, there is NOTHING wrong with seeing a counselor.

 In addition to spending countless hours on google, I found a group on Facebook for people that were taking tysabri, and made a new best friend in the process.
 I could probably write an entire website on our friendship and bond over the years, but I have to save that for another time.
-For now you can take a look at the awesome friendship video he made for me when I was going through some really tough times.

 I am not endorsing Tysabri in any way.
 I am only sharing the experiences I had, and what led to MY DECISION to begin Tysabri.
 In my next post, I will share some of the experiences that I have had while being on this medication.
 Thank you for following!